ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/test-step.md

 ## 3 Call Types

-Call types define the order of the test step and how they affect the final result of a test case.
+Call types define the order of the test step and how they affect the final result.

 In ATS, there are three different call types, which are described below.